CPEN321APKGenerators/CPEN321Project/documentation/M3_Requirements_and_Design.md

 1. **Manage Journals Entries**
     - **Overview**:
-    1. Calender View On the Front End: A Calendar with indicator to mark days that contain journal entries and days without.
-    2. Click On Specific Day: If day has been journaled, 3 buttons appear Edit, Export, Delete.
-If day has not been journaled, Create button appears.
+    1. Create entries: The new entries are created on the date that is either on the past or present.
+Both the primary and secondary user is able to do this task
+    2. Edit entries: The entries that exist are modified in any way the user pleases.
+Both the primary and secondary user is able to do this task.
+    3. Export journal: All the entries that exists in the databases are converted to the format user wants and user is able to use url to download it.
+Both the primary and secondary user is able to do this task
+    4. Delete entry: The user is able to clear their journal entry.
+Both the primary and secondary user is able to do this task

     - **Detailed Flow for Each Independent Scenario**:
     1. **Create**
         - **Description**: Create a Journal Entry
         - **Primary actor(s)**: User, Paid User
         - **Main success scenario**:
-        1. The user clicks on the Create button for the specified day.
+        1. The user clicks on a unhighlighted date
-        2. A chatview box opens with a chatbot welcoming the user by name.
-        3. The chatbot ensures a structured and meaningful entry.
+        2. The user is prompted to chat with the RASA bot
+        3. The user is prompted to journal
-        4. The user input responses are saved on the backend.
+        4. The user types and replies their journal entry to the chatbot
+        5. The user presses back button to save their changes
+        5. The calendar view is updated to highlight the day indicating it is journaled
         - **Failure scenario(s)**:
         - 1a.
-User clicks the Create button, but nothing happens
+User clicks on the future date
-            - 1a1.
-The system displays an error message & prompts the user to try again.
+            - 1.a1 The future date is unclickEnable
+            - 1.a2 A toast is generated that says "Cannot add a journal for future dates!" as a prompt to the user
         - 2a.
-The chatbox fails to load.
+The Chatbot does not prompt the user to write the journal and loses connection
-            - 1a1.
-The system displays an error message & prompts the user to try again.
+            - 2.a1 The system displays the error and prompts the user to try again
-        - 3a.
-Chatbot fails to guide the user through structured journaling.
-            - 3a1.
-The chatbot displays an error message.
-        - 4a.
-Entry submission fails due to a backend/database error.
-            - 4a1.
-The system notifies that the entry was not saved.
-            - 4a2: The system provides an option to retry saving.

     2. **Edit**
         - **Description**: Edit an existing journal entry.
         - **Primary actor(s)**:  User, Paid User
         - **Main success scenario**:
-        1. The user selects a date that already has a journal entry and click the edit button.
+        1. The user selects a highlighted date.
         2. The saved journal entry is loaded.
-        3. The user has the ability to modify the text.
+        3. The user then clicks edit button to modify the text.
-        4. The updated entry is saved.
+        4. The user then clicks on save button to save the journal entry
         - **Failure scenario(s)**:
         - 1a.
-User clicks the Edit button, but nothing happens.
+The saved journal entry fails to load.
             - 1a1.
-The system displays an error message & prompts the user to try again.
-        - 2a.
-The entry fails to load.
-            - 2a1.
-The system displays an error message & prompts the user to try again.
+The system displays the error saying failed to fetch and prompts the user to retry
         - 4a.
-The  Modified changes fail to save.
+The journal entry fails to be saved
             - 4a1.
-The system prompts the user to retry.
+The system displays the error saying failed to save and displays the error.

     3. **Export**
-        - **Description**: Export A Journal Entry as PDF or CSV file.
+        - **Description**: Export all the Journal Entries as PDF or CSV file.
         - **Primary actor(s)**:  User, Paid User
         - **Main success scenario**:
-        1. The user selects a date that already has a journal entry and click the export button.
+        1. The user selects a highlighted date that already has a journal entry
+        2. The user clicks the export button.
         2. The chatbot asks for the preferred export format PDF or CSV.
         3. The user selects a format.
-        4. The user selected file format is generated and the user downloads it.
+        4. The download url link is copied to user's clipboard.
         - **Failure scenario(s)**:
-        - 1a.
+        - 2a.
 User clicks the Export button, but nothing happens.
-            - 1a1.
+            - 2a1.
 The system displays an error message & prompts the user to try again.
-        - 3a.
-User selects the format, but the file is not downloaded successfully.
+        - 4a.
+The url of the download is not copied to clipboard
-            - 3a1.
-A system message informs the user about the failed download.
+            - 4a1.
+The system displays the error message and prompts the user to try again
-            - 3a2.
-The system provides an option to retry.

     4. **Delete**
         - **Description**: Delete a journal entry.
         - **Primary actor(s)**:  User, Paid User
         - **Main success scenario**:
-        1. The user selects a date with an existing journal entry.
+        1. The user selects a highlighted date with journal entry.
         2. The Delete button is clicked.
         3. The system asks if a user would like to proceed?
-        4. The user confirms, and the entry is permanently removed from the db.
+        4. The user confirms, and the entry is permanently removed.
         5. The calendar view updates to remove the journaled indicator.
         - **Failure scenario(s)**:
-        - 2a.
-User clicks the Delete button, but nothing happens.
-            - 2a1.
-The system displays an error message & prompts the user to try again.
         - 4a.
 User confirms deletion, but the journal entry is not removed from the database.
             - 4a1.
 The system notifies the user about the issue and suggests retrying.
         - 5a.
 The calendar view does not update after deletion.
-            - 5a1. he system attempts a UI refresh.
             - 5a2.
 If unsuccessful, the user is asked to reload the page manually.